oxc-project/oxc/crates/oxc_language_server/README.md

 #### [workspace/didChangeConfiguration](https://microsoft.github.io/language-server-protocol/specification#workspace_didChangeConfiguration)

 The server expect this request when settings like `run`, `enable` or `configPath` are changed.
-The server will revalidate or reset the diagnostics for all open files and send a [textDocument/publishDiagnostics](#textdocumentpublishdiagnostics) request to the client.
+The server will revalidate or reset the diagnostics for all open files and send one or more [textDocument/publishDiagnostics](#textdocumentpublishdiagnostics) requests to the client.

 #### [workspace/didChangeWatchedFiles](https://microsoft.github.io/language-server-protocol/specification#workspace_didChangeWatchedFiles)

 The server expect this request when the oxlint configuration is changed.
-The server will revalidate the diagnostics for all open files and send a [textDocument/publishDiagnostics](#textdocumentpublishdiagnostics) request to the client.
+The server will revalidate the diagnostics for all open files and send one or more [textDocument/publishDiagnostics](#textdocumentpublishdiagnostics) requests to the client.

 ### TextDocument

--- ToDo

 #### [textDocument/didOpen](https://microsoft.github.io/language-server-protocol/specification#textDocument_didOpen)

--- ToDo
+The server will validate the file content and send a [textDocument/publishDiagnostics](#textdocumentpublishdiagnostics) request to the client.

 #### [textDocument/didSave](https://microsoft.github.io/language-server-protocol/specification#textDocument_didSave)

--- ToDo
+When the configuration `run` is set to `onSave`, the server will validate the file content and send a [textDocument/publishDiagnostics](#textdocumentpublishdiagnostics) request to the client.

 #### [textDocument/didChange](https://microsoft.github.io/language-server-protocol/specification#textDocument_didChange)

--- ToDo
+When the configuration `run` is set to `onType`, the server will validate the file content and send a [textDocument/publishDiagnostics](#textdocumentpublishdiagnostics) request to the client.

 #### [textDocument/didClose](https://microsoft.github.io/language-server-protocol/specification#textDocument_didClose)

--- ToDo
+It will remove the reference internal.

 #### [textDocument/codeAction](https://microsoft.github.io/language-server-protocol/specification#textDocument_codeAction)

--- ToDo
+Returns a list of [CodeAction](https://microsoft.github.io/language-server-protocol/specifications/lsp/3.17/specification/#textDocument_codeAction)

 ## Expected LSP Specification from Client